MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ### 12. Setup 4G Module

 To allow the suit to connect to the internet outside of WiFi range, I use a 4G LTE Wifi USB modem with a SIM card.
+Make sure that the LattePanda recognizes the modem and remembers the connection!

 In the case of my modem, the IP address is 192.168.100.1, the default username and password are admin/admin, and the default WiFi access point password is 1234567890.
 Change these settings to your own for security reasons.